sbhat8/os-project-java/README.md

 ## Description

-Currently, the crawler is able to take a query as parameter and search https://amazon.com for search results and product details.
+Currently, the crawler is able to take a query as parameter and search [The Weather Network](https://www.theweathernetwork.com/us) for search results and product details.
 The crawler is able to extract the following information from the search results and product details pages:

 - Product title